Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: A Discussion on Experimental Techniques and Simulations for MoHANETs

 In order to observe and model the airborne transmission mechanisms among humans, experimental setups and computer simulations can be employed.
 In this section, we present and discuss how the performance of the proposed methods in different layers of the MoHANET architecture can be evaluated.

 In physical and reception layers, the emulation of breathing, coughing and sneezing in experimental setups are realized by respiratory machines or thermal manikins which can be heated to change their temperature.
 These devices emit tracer gases including droplets.
 The concentration of droplets is measured by air samplers or via imaging techniques such as particle image velocimetry which gives the velocity and directions of droplets \cite{ai2018airborne}.
-Moreover, sprayer-based MC systems can also be used instead of respiratory machines, manikins and air samplers.
+Moreover, sprayer-based MC systems can also be used instead of respiratory machines, manikins and air samplers \cite{gulec2021fluid, gulec2020droplet}.

-Albeit reliable results can be obtained by the physical experiments regarding the consideration of droplet-air interaction and airflows, the collected data have a low-resolution in space and time and experimental devices are expensive.
+Albeit reliable results can be obtained by physical experiments regarding the consideration of droplet-air interaction and airflows, collected data have a low-resolution in space and time and experimental devices are expensive.
 Therefore, computational fluid dynamics (CFD) simulations are employed to evaluate the airborne transmission mechanisms with a high spatiotemporal resolution and less cost \cite{ai2018airborne}.
 However, the simulation software programs are based on Navier-Stokes equations which lack the capability to model all of the effects during the transmission realistically.

-These experimental techniques and CFD simulations can be employed to model the airborne pathogen transmission with communication engineering perspective for various scenarios between two humans.
-In a larger scale, for example, in a crowded city, it is essential to model the spread of infectious diseases with an approach that takes into account the interaction of people and their mobility in both time and space.
-The movement patterns of humans can be simulated by synthetic models such as random waypoint model or trace-based models which rely on real mobility data of mobile nodes as applied in MANETs.
+These experimental techniques and CFD simulations can be employed in physical and reception layers \cite{vuorinen2020modelling, pendar2020numerical}.
+In the networking layer, it is essential to model the spread of infectious diseases with an approach that takes into account the interaction of people and their mobility in both time and space.
+The movement patterns of humans can be simulated by synthetic models or trace-based models which rely on real mobility data of mobile nodes \cite{solmaz2019survey}.
 The adapted routing protocols for MoHANETs can also be evaluated in time and space by employing these mobility models according to the scenario via network simulation software.
+With a holistic perspective, new software is needed to model all of the issues at different layers of the MoHANET in a single platform.